Free Shipping on orders over $50---some exceptions apply.

 This Bait Store's for Bud, and Always Will Be

 Disclaimer: not all services and products mentioned in this story are still handled by our store(s).
 Also, we cannot find a record of this story's author/byline.
-If you know, contact us.
+We now know the author: Mike Pound.

 Gloria Leeson can give you a bunch of reasons why, at the age of 65, she still keeps the bait shop open, but really there is only one reason.